google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 1. Right-click inside the file list panel.
 1. Select **New** to create a new snippet file.
-1. Type in a filename for your snippet, or type `Enter` to use the automatically-generated default name.
+1. Type in a filename for your snippet, or press `Enter` to use the automatically-generated default name.
 1. Enter your code in the right panel.
 After you enter your code, the filename of the snippet is preceded by an asterisk (`*`).
 This means